 - Shampoo, body wash, and conditioner

 - Toothbrushes, toothpaste, deodorant, and other commonly used toiletries

 All donations can be dropped off at our main office: 515 N 4th Street.

 Thank you for your compassion and support.
 Join us in problem-solving and filling these community gaps.
 Every dollar helps!

 The United Way’s emergency homeless shelter served over 940 clients in 2021 and the existing structure is not suitable for sustaining the community’s needs.

 United Way partnered with Community Works of ND to begin construction on a new permanent facility in July 2021.
 The “Center for Opportunity” will provide a safe and supportive environment, with a focus on helping the most vulnerable get back on their feet.
 The new facility will offer more dedicated space for families and be better positioned to provide linkages to community services right at the center.
-Services like assistance with resumes and employment coaching from Job Service ND, advocacy and counseling from Abused Adult Resources, transportation to free wellness programs through the YMCA, bible studies, and many more will help clients at the Center get back on their feet and break through the cycle of poverty.
+Services like assistance with resumes and employment coaching from Job Service ND, advocacy and counseling, transportation to free wellness programs through the YMCA, bible studies, and many more will help clients at the Center get back on their feet and break through the cycle of poverty.